jermspeaks/christmas-adventure/sections/section-17.md

 The Keepsake Keeper's light brightened slightly.
 "They're telling us the way," it said.
 "Follow the light.
 Trust me.
 The vault is close, but there's something guarding it.
 Something that doesn't want the magic restored."

-You looked at Lumina, who looked back at you with an expression that was equal parts determination and concern.
+You looked at Cheshire, who looked back at you with an expression that was equal parts determination and concern.
 "Well," you said, "at least we know we're on the right track."

 *And that there's a guardian waiting for us,* you added silently. *Which is definitely not concerning at all.*